RhetTbull/osxphotos/README.md

                                          (or nothing if no description)
 ```

-In this example, `title?` demonstrates use of the boolean (True/False) feature of the template system.  `title?` is read as "Is the title True (or not blank/empty)?
+In this example, `title?` demonstrates use of the bool (True/False) feature of the template system.  `title?` is read as "Is the title True (or not blank/empty)?
 If so, then the value immediately following the `?` is used in place of `title`.
 If `title` is blank, then the value immediately following the comma is used instead.
-The format for boolean fields is `field?value if true,value if false`.
+The format for bool fields is `field?value if true,value if false`.
 Either `value if true` or `value if false` may be blank, in which case a blank string ("") is used for the value and both may also be an entirely new template string as seen in the above example.
 Using this format, template strings may be nested inside each other to form complex `if-then-else` statements.

 The above example, while complex to read, shows how flexible the osxphotos template system is.
 If you invest a little time learning how to use the template system you can easily handle almost any use case you have.